FlashGet Kids FlashGet Kids

 Stay informed about your child’s viewing habits with real-time monitoring

-Through comic animation, the show tackled tough themes, while still feeling like a family series, even when things got messy.
+Through comedic animation, the show tackled tough themes, while still feeling like a family series, even when things got messy.
 Some of these include.

 Racial identity and cultural pride